-- Press the < >> button on the camera. - Select the image to transfer, and then press < (set) > to transfer the image. - Movies cannot be transferred with this function.
-If you select a movie and press < the movie playback panel will be displayed.
+- Press the < >> button on the camera.

+- Select the image to transfer, and then press <@>

+to transfer the image.

+- Movie cannot be transferred this way.

+Selecting movie and pressing <

+will display the movie playback panel.

-Adding a Caption before Transfer
+Adding a Caption Before Transfer

 You can add a registered caption to each image before transfer.
-This is convenient if you want to inform the recipient of the quantity to print, for example.
+This is convenient if you want to inform the recipient the printing quantity, for example.
 The caption is also added to images stored on the camera.

-For instructions on creating and registering captions, see page 114.
+For instructions on creating and registering captions, refer to page 114.

-You can check the captions added to images in the user comments included in the Exif information.
+You can check for captions added to images by examining the Exif information, in the user comments.